Skip to main content

 Services

-The PepsiCo Recreation Center (309-794-7705), with a weight room, exercise equipment, tennis and racquetball courts and indoor track, is open limited hours in summer.
+The PepsiCo Recreation Center (309-794-7705), with a weight room, exercise equipment and indoor track, is open for limited hours in summer.

 The library has several computer workstations available for use.

-The Brew by the Slough, with a variety of coffee and specialty beverages is open.
+The Brew by the Slough, with a variety of coffee and specialty beverages is open during select summer hours.
 It also serves pastries, sandwiches and salads.

 Mail is not delivered to individual campus buildings.
 Because the campus mailroom closes at 3 p.m.
 Monday-Friday in the summer, we recommend that your personal mail be sent to your employer.
 If this is not feasible, please contact the Office of Residential Life.